Custom 3D Printing • Independence KY • Northern Kentucky • Cincinnati

 Do you only serve Northern Kentucky?

-No. Local projects are welcome in Northern Kentucky and the Cincinnati metro area, but remote projects can also be reviewed when the details can be shared clearly and the finished part can be shipped.
+No. Local projects are welcome in Independence, Northern Kentucky, and the Cincinnati metro area, but remote projects can also be reviewed when the details can be shared clearly and the finished part can be shipped.

 Can you help beginners learn 3D printing too?